larrotta69/react-workshop/README.md

 ## Third round

-* Make the API call
+* Make the API call - Random in a smart way
 * Configure Store to support Sagas
 * Redux Sagas - Listen a Redux Action
-* Make Random in a smart way

 #### Let's code